widgetbot-io/documentation/docs/tutorial/index.md

 **[Add the official bot](https://add.widgetbot.io)**

-You can also [host WidgetBot yourself](/self-hosted), however this is not recommended.

 !!! tip "Important"
     WidgetBot will not work if you don't add the bot to your server!